 Increasing longevity and declining birth rates are responsible for an aging population globally.
-In order to explore the implications we disentangle three potential effects of aging on productivity: a direct effect due to a link between age and productivity, a structural change effect due to changing patterns of demand, and a macroeconomic effect of aging on saving rates.
+We disentangle three potential effects of aging on productivity: a direct effect due to a link between age and productivity, a structural change effect due to changing patterns of demand, and a macroeconomic effect of aging on saving rates.